2314772/CS220AU-DP/README.md

 Once the above items are completed, fill out the `checklist.md` file, download it, and submit on FASER.

-Instructions on using this GitHub repository as a template for your assignment will be provided in class.
-Seek clarification if anything is unclear.

 ## Tasks
 1. continuously update the Tasks and Log headings to reflect your progress